Skip to main content

 }

 What does it mean when IsActive is false?
 Does that mean the user has been banned?
 Or is the email not yet verified?
-In most such situations, choosing Enum is a much better choice.
-Enums are more descriptive and flexible.
+Or an admin disabled the login for that user?
+Enums provide better clarity and flexibility.

 public enum UserStatus